Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: The Minimum Clique-optimised quantum algorithm

 A fundamental concept used to design and automate the MCA quantum algorithm is the identification of cliques in an undirected graph.
 A clique, also known as a complete subgraph, is defined as a subset of vertices from a specific graph in which each pair of vertices is directly connected by an edge.
 For example, the graph depicted in Fig.~\ref{fig:graph} contains a clique composed by the set of vertices $\{A, B, C \}$.
 In particular, we focus on determining the minimum number of cliques that generate a graph, a problem known as Minimum Clique Partition (MCP)~\cite{CliqueCoverPartition}.
 To clarify the idea behind the MCP problem, we recall the graph shown in Fig.~\ref{fig:graph}, which MCP solution is given by the configuration of the clique generated by the set of vertices $\{A, B, C\}$ and the clique formed solely by the vertex~$D$.

+Regarding Feynman diagrams, a clique can be understood as a subset of interaction vertices that form non-causal configurations independently of the rest of the diagram.
 The advantage of associating eloop clauses with a subgroup of vertices defining a graph, and characterizing the corresponding edges with the desired criteria, is that an eloop clause optimisation problem can be treated as a MCP problem of the corresponding graph.
 It is also important to note that the MCP problem is NP-hard~\cite{karp2010reducibility}, which means that a fully general solution to this problem is beyond the scope of this work.
 Nevertheless, we provide an approximate solution that has proven to be suitable for our purposes.